 As the American independent workforce continues to grow, the discussions surrounding non-employee and self-employed benefits and protections continue to gain steam.

-A potential solution to this issue, portable benefits, has been receiving significant attention in the media.
+A potential solution to this issue, portable benefits, has been receiving significant attention for the last few years.

 Portable benefits are a proposed system that would allow an independent contractor, or their clients, to pay into a pooled resource that would provide independents with access to benefits guaranteed to traditional full-time employees.
 Such benefits would include health insurance and retirement plan options.